LiteObject/llamaindex-mcp-server/README.md

 # LlamaIndex Documentation MCP Server

 A Model Context Protocol (MCP) server that fetches and serves LlamaIndex documentation for VS Code Copilot integration.
-This server runs in a Docker container and provides searchable access to LlamaIndex documentation.
+This server now runs as an HTTP service (using FastAPI) and provides searchable access to LlamaIndex documentation.

 ## Features